GFZ German research centre for geo sciences

 IGS Analysis Center

-As one of the analysis centers of the International GNSS Service (IGS), we process thousands of GNSS observations each day to derive precise station coordinates, satellite orbits, satellite clock corrections, and Earth rotation parameters.
-In line with the current IGS product policy we provide geodetic products in ultra-rapid (latency 3-9h), rapid (latency (1 day) and final (latency two weeks) mode.
-Currently, GPS and GLONASS are processed.
+As one of the analysis centers of the International GNSS Service (IGS), we process thousands of GNSS observations daily to derive precise station coordinates, satellite orbits, satellite clock corrections and Earth rotation parameters.
+In line with the current IGS product policy, we provide geodetic products in ultra-rapid (latency 3-9h), rapid (latency (1 day) and final (latency two weeks) mode.
+GPS, GLONASS and Galileo are currently processed.

 All three processing lines follow the same strategy.
-Based on a well-defined subset of IGS tracking stations (see Figure 1) a least-squares adjustment is used to derive the unknowns.
-Within this network approach, satellite orbits and clock corrections (i.e., deviation of the satellite clock with respect to the GPS time) are determined.
-For GPS observations phase ambiguities are fixed.
-The generation of IGS products follows the least-squares adjustment and depends on the processing line.
-The ultra-rapid line provides orbits (15-minute sampling) and clock corrections (5-minute sampling) only but includes predictions for both for the next 24h.
+Based on a well-defined selection of IGS stations (see Figure 1), a least squares adjustment is used to derive the unknowns to be determined.
+Within this network adjustment, the satellite orbits and the clock corrections (i.e. the deviation of the satellite clock with respect to the GPS time) are determined.
+Phase ambiguities are fixed for GPS and Galileo observations.
+The generation of the IGS products follows the least squares adjustment, the respective product range depends on the IGS guidelines.

-These products are of interest to users with real-time or near real-time applications.
-The daily processing provides also orbit and clock corrections but also Earth rotation parameters.
-The most precise results are derived in the final processing carried out for the latest week.
-Here, orbits are determined by stacking daily orbits to three-day arcs which minimize orbit jumps at the day boundaries.
-Satellite clocks are provided also with 30-second sampling which is very helpful for PPP users.
-Besides, Earth rotation parameters and station coordinates are provided in the ERP and the SINEX format, repsectively.
-All products are provided in the current reference frame (i.e., IGS20 since November 27th 2022, before IGb14).
+The ultra-rapid line only provides orbits (15-minute sampling) and clock corrections (5-minute sampling), but includes predictions for the next 24 hours.
+These products are of interest for real-time or near real-time applications.
+The rapid line also provides orbit and clock corrections, but also earth rotation parameters.
+The most accurate results are derived weekly (final).
+Here the satellite orbits are determined by concatenating the daily arcs to three-day arcs, which makes it possible to minimize the orbit jumps at the daily boundaries.
+Satellite clocks are supplied with 30-second sampling.
+Earth rotation parameters and station coordinates are also provided in ERP or SINEX format.
+All products are delivered in the current reference frame (i.e. IGS20 since November 27, 2022, previously IGb14).
 A detailed description of our GNSS processing strategy can be found in the GFZ Analysis Center Notes.

 GFZ products (GFZ ISDC):